-Operative and administrative staff Middle management Executives Gender pay gap 15% 2% 18%
+Factory Workers and Clerical Staff Middle Management Executives Gender pay gap 15% 2% 18%

 The difference observed in the executives category is the result of the concentration of men with a long service record in the highest ranking positions at the parent.
-In the case of the category of operative and administrative staff, the difference is the result of a large number of technical and administrative positions, in the various geographical areas in which the companies operate, having differing remuneration bands in the same category.
+In the case of the category of factory workers and clerical staff, the difference is the result of a large number of technical and administrative positions, in the various geographical areas in which the companies operate, having differing remuneration bands in the same category.